dysinger/kh6e.org/content/test/next.md

 Volunteer Examiners on Kaua`i every three months.
 The date of the next Study Session and License Exam will be Saturday, Jan 19, 2015.

-The test will be held in the KIUC meeting room.
+The test will be held at the Kapaa Library.

 Kapaa Library